 - ADVANCE SUBMISSION CRITIQUE: Genre fiction; first 10 pages double-spaced, cover letter

-MEGAN HASKELL is the award-winning author of the Kindle Best Selling dark fantasy adventure series, The Sanyare Chronicles, and Program Director of O.C.
-Writers, a community of over 700 published and aspiring authors in Orange County, California.
-Called “a must read” by bestselling YA author, Sherry Ficklin, Sanyare: The Last Descendant (Book 1) has been honored with a BRAG Medallion, which identifies the book as an outstanding self-published title.
+MEGAN HASKELL is the award-winning author of the dark fantasy adventure series, The Sanyare Chronicles, co-author of Aspiring to Author: A Guide for Your Publishing Career, and Program Director of O.C.
+Writers, a community of over 950 published and aspiring authors in Orange County, California.
+Called “a must read” by bestselling YA author, Sherry Ficklin, Sanyare: The Last Descendant (Book 1) received a Readers’ Favorite Bronze award and was an IAN Book of the Year Award Finalist in Adventure Fiction.
 Megan lives in Orange County, California with her husband, two young daughters, and one ridiculously energetic dog.
 You can find her online at www.MeganHaskell.com, OCWriters.Network, and Facebook.